 - Partially pushes up when on tummy: The infant presses on the elbows and tries pushing up the body upwards from the tummy.
 Stronger shoulder muscles and joints help achieve this ability.

-- Follows moving objects with eyes: Swing around an object in front of the baby from side to side, and the little one will have his eyes fixed on it.
-A two-month-old baby can track objects moving in an arc with a coordinated movement of eyes and neck (3).
+- Follows moving objects with eyes: Swing around an object in front of the baby from side to side, and the little one will have his eyes fixed on it, visually tracking its movement.
+A two-month-old baby can track objects moving in an arc with a coordinated movement of the eyes and neck.
+Keep the head steady and movement of the eyes takes place.

 - Better control on limb muscles: The baby now makes less jerky and smoother movements with limbs.
 It is due to a substantial improvement in the motor skills that helps in better voluntary muscle control.

 - Some newborn reflexes disappear: The development of more rhythmic muscle control diminishes innate neonatal reflexes.
-For instance, the palmar grasp reflex fades at the age of two months as the infant learns to spend time with an unclenched fist (4).
+For instance, the palmar grasping reflex fades at the age of two months as the infant learns to spend time with an unclenched fist (3).

 - Improved vision and eye coordination: The baby pays attention to face details and discerns color better.
 The coordination between the muscles of both eyes improves, and the baby soon tracks slow-moving objects in close range.

-- Listens to voices and high-pitched sounds: Babies at two months love hearing voices of parents and respond by looking in the direction of the sound’s source.
-The baby will also react to high-pitch sounds such as singing and music, indicating a significant improvement in hearing skills since birth (5).
+- Listens to voices and high-pitched sounds: Babies at two months love hearing the voices of parents and respond by looking in the direction of the sound’s source.
+They may try recognizing familiar voices and sounds.
+The baby will also react to high-pitch sounds such as singing and music, indicating a significant improvement in hearing skills since birth (4).

 This category presents milestones that define social skills and progress in emotional temperament.

-- Smiles at people: Smiling is the most significant social milestone of infancy, and you see it first at the age of two months.
-The baby responds to a smile with a smile, especially to that of the parents.
+- Smiles at people: Smiling and laughing softly is the most significant milestone of social development in infancy, and you see it first at the age of two months.
+The baby responds to a smile with a smile, cooing, babbling, and loving sounds, especially to that of the parents.

 - Responds to questions with coos and gurgles: When you speak to the baby, he will respond with coos and gurgles, as if trying to talk back.
-These sounds are incoherent and meaningless but are the foundation for meaningful conversations later in life.
+These sounds are incoherent and meaningless but are the foundation for building their communication skills and having meaningful conversations later in life.

 - Can calm oneself briefly: The baby will try to self-soothe during crying bouts by bringing his hands to the mouth and sucking his thumb.
-It is an ingrained soothing method in stressful situations.
+It is an ingrained soothing method.

 - Grumbles and acts fussy when bored: For the first time, the baby begins to display boredom and will cry fussily while growing disinterested in an activity or toy at hand.
 Fussiness is a significant hallmark of the baby’s behavior at the age of two months.

-Each baby is different and could take more time than other babies his age to achieve a milestone.
+Each baby is different and could take more time than other babies his age to attain sensory or emotional development and achieve a milestone.
+Parents tend to compare their babies to other babies.
+To an extent this is fine but each baby follows its own developmental time line and the time line can vary.
+The concern should take place when the delay is more than a few months.
 While a bit of delay is normal, you must take the baby to a doctor if the development is way too delayed.

 When To Be Concerned?